kahlil/grunt-guides/scripts/01-getting-started.md

 Awesome you configured your first Grunt task and executed it!
 I hope you can feel all that power at your fingertips now and are excited about the ways that Grunt can help you!

 In the upcoming Grunt Guides I will show you how to configure more tasks for your project.
-Please go to gruntjs.com/grunt-guides to find more guides and follow us on Twitter @gruntjs.
+Please check out gruntjs.com for more info and follow us on Twitter @gruntjs.

+Thanks for watching this Grunt Guide.
+My name is Kahlil and I'd love to hear from you if you have any feedback for this guide.
+You can reach me on Twitter via my handle @distilledhype or send me an email to hello@kahlil.co.